 Teas for Stress

 Stress can manifest itself in many ways: a stomach ache, headache, increased heart rate, irritability, and jitters, among others.
-Fortunately there are several different teas that can help these ailments.
+Fortunately, several different teas can help these ailments.

 Dealing with an Anxious Stomach